Tamie13/Unit-18-Homework-Lets-Go-Splunking/README.md

 For more information on Nessus, read the following link: https://www.tenable.com/products/nessus

-Task: Create a report determining how many critical vulnerabilities exist on the customer data server.
-Then, build an alert to notify your team if a critical vulnerability reappears on this server.
+*Task: Create a report determining how many critical vulnerabilities exist on the customer data server.
+Then, build an alert to notify your team if a critical vulnerability reappears on this server.*

-Upload the following file from the Nessus vulnerability scan.

-Nessus Scan Results

-Create a report that shows the count of critical vulnerabilities from the customer database server.
+*Create a report that shows the count of critical vulnerabilities from the customer database server.*

 The database server IP is 10.11.36.23.
 The field that identifies the level of vulnerabilities is severity.